enderschesi/uws-c2/README.md

 <br>
 This Project was made for fun and was open sourced for Educational Purposes.
 If you are an Epic Employee and want this project taken down please contact me on Discord: Milxnor#3531
 # CREDITS

+Many thanks to the creators of Universal-Walking-Simulator for the excellent work!
+Also join https://discord.gg/reboot

 If you take anything from here, please credit the appropiate person and link the repository.<br>